brennan-cybersec/simple-website-design/README.md

 # Untitled Base Project

-A sample demonstration project showcasing modern web development concepts and UI design patterns.

-## Features

-- **Modern UI Design**: Clean, minimalist interface with retro aesthetic
-- **Responsive Layout**: Mobile-first design that works on all devices
-- **Interactive Components**: Dynamic elements with smooth animations
-- **Custom Styling**: Unique monospace design with Tailwind CSS
-- **Component Architecture**: Well-structured React components for maintainability
+a retro and modernistic styling for the future of web design

 ## Tech Stack

 - **Framework**: Next.js 14 with App Router
 - **Language**: TypeScript
 - **Styling**: Tailwind CSS
-- **UI**: Custom monospace design with retro aesthetic
-- **Deployment**: Ready for Vercel/Netlify
+- **Deployment**: Ready for Vercel/Netlify or whichever

 ## Getting Started